d

 To qualify for a Skilled Worker route, a Sponsor will need to ensure the migrant worker scores 70 points in order to qualify for the Skilled Worker visa:

-Analysing role profiles, assessing the minimum salary requirements and assigning of Certificate of Sponsorships (defined or unrestricted) can be a complex process for businesses that are unfamiliar with the process.
+Analysing role profiles, assessing the minimum salary requirements and assigning of Certificate of Sponsorships (defined or undefined) can be a complex process for businesses that are unfamiliar with the process.

 Our Immigration team often are instructed to manage this process for corporate clients from start to finish.
 If you require any advice or assistance with regards to the Skilled Worker visa, please do not hesitate to contact our Immigration team.